 Perched on a steep hillside, Taxco was once a silver mining town and is now best known for its silver craft.
-This city has a very traditional Mexican feel with white stucco buildings with red-roof tiles, winding cobbled streets, antique churches and sleepy little plazas.
+This city has a very traditional Mexican feel with white stucco buildings with red roof tiles, winding cobbled streets, antique churches and sleepy little plazas.
 As a well-preserved Colonial town, Taxco is a treasure trove of valuable historical architecture.
-The El Templo Santa Prisca is an eighteenth Century baroque style cathedral.
-Its rose-colored twin towers dominate the main plaza.
+The El Templo Santa Prisca is an eighteenth-century baroque-style cathedral.
+Its rose-coloured twin towers dominate the main plaza.
 Taxco’s streets are a bustle of activity and they particularly come alive over the weekends.

 Oaxaca City offers a historic colonial centre with cobbled streets, striking architecture, quiet plazas and a fine central square often filled with the sounds of local musicians serenading people as they rest under the shade of its trees and to those taking some time to enjoy fine coffee and quiet conversation at one of the cafés.
-Monte Alban, and Mitla, two of Mexico’s primary archaeological sites, are also close to Oaxaca, making it a favourite on Mexico vacations.
+Monte Alban, and Mitla, two of Mexico’s primary archaeological sites, are also close to Oaxaca, making them a favourite on Mexico vacations.

 Mexico Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to a Mexico vacation.

 Learn about the history and culture of Mexico, the must-try food and drink, and what to pack in your suitcase.
 Read about Mexico's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
-The only way you could possibly learn more is by embarking on your journey and discovering Mwexico for yourself.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
+The only way you could possibly learn more is by embarking on your journey and discovering Mexico for yourself.
 Start exploring… book one of our Mexico vacations today!

 Extend Your Trip